GriffinCanCode/clearcache/docs/cache-types.md

 **Safe Caches** (Default cleaning):
 - `Cargo.lock`: Dependency lock file (with safety restrictions for active projects)

 **Safety Considerations**: Rust projects often have valuable incremental compilation data in target directories.
 The system carefully validates project context before cleaning to preserve active development work.
 Target directories are classified as libraries since they contain compiled dependencies that take significant time to rebuild.
+Note that `target/` is typically in `.gitignore`, but ClearCache ignores `.gitignore` by default to ensure cache directories are still cleaned.

 ### Go Ecosystem